openaddresses/openaddresses/CONTRIBUTING.md

 - If the source costs money, please add it to the [Commercial Wiki](https://github.com/openaddresses/openaddresses/wiki/Commercial-sources)
 - If the source is parcel data, please add it to the [Parcel Wiki](https://github.com/openaddresses/openaddresses/wiki/Parcel-Sources)
 - If you have an awesome link/contact but no data, add it to the [Outreach Wiki](https://github.com/openaddresses/openaddresses/wiki/Potential-Outreach)
-- Finally if you have raw data, open a [issue](https://github.com/openaddresses/openaddresses/issues/new) and we'll add it for you or [add it yourself](https://github.com/openaddresses/openaddresses/blob/master/CONTRIBUTING.md)
+- Finally, if you have raw data open an [issue](https://github.com/openaddresses/openaddresses/issues/new) and we'll add it for you or [add it yourself](https://github.com/openaddresses/openaddresses/blob/master/CONTRIBUTING.md)

 Confused?
 Not sure where your source fits in?
 [Open an issue](https://github.com/openaddresses/openaddresses/issues/new),